Using the Spire Sense Premium option historical positions API to retrieve historic positions for one or all ships.

 This allows retrieval of all historical positions either for a specific vessel or all vessels and either from the beginning of the archive or within a specified time window.

-For premium users the available positions archive is the Spire AIS history back to
+For premium users the available positions archive is the Spire Satellite and Terrestrial AIS history from 2018-12-07

 Note: Spire operates 2 systems for configuring API access, to allow some legacy features and clients to be continued.
 This means that there are 2 possible URLs to use for the Historical Positions API